phR0ze/nixos-config/README.md

 * Choose basic time date changes
 * Choose basic user account options
 * Choose autologin options
-* Choose a pre-customized deployment type
+* Choose a pre-defined system profile
+* Choose pre-defined hardware configurations
 * Trigger the install

 **Installation features**
 * Target disk preperation including:
   * Automatic partitioning and mounting
   * Automatic support for EFI or BIOS
+* User settings transferred to the underlying `flake.nix` for install

 ### Install instructions
 Using ***clu*** in a few simple steps you can install a fully customized NixOS system.